JuliaMolSim/JuLIP.jl/docs/src/inplace.md

 then allocate `tmp, tmpd` and then use that to call the non-allocating versions `energy!, ...`.

-It is *required* that `tmpd` has a field `tmpd.dV` which will be used to store the site energy derivatives.
+It is *required* that `tmp` has a field `temp.R` and that `tmpd` has fields `tmpd.dV, tmp.R` which will be used to store the neighbourhood information and the site energy derivatives.

 ### Pair Potentials